Facts And Questions about Seabbatical Long Term Charters

 What if something breaks?

 Due to the long term nature of our charters we tell our customers to expect a day or two of down time in a month long trip, even though we do our best to keep our boats maintained to the highest level.
 Our business model enables bareboat captains to experience the cruiser's lifestyle (if only for a month or so), and while it is not your boat, you are expected to treat it as you would your own - and as part of that being willing to perform some light maintenace along the way, if needed.
-But always the first thing to do is to contact our Dock Manager, Robert Fredericks for guidance and support.
-Depending where you are, you may be expected to at least coordinate repairs.
+But always the first thing to do is to contact our Dock Manager for guidance and support.
+Depending where you are, you may be expected to coordinate repairs.
 We will supply a list of our company contacts and others that have done work for us in different regions.
-It is possible that you may have to come back to Tortola or some other island if you are further down island.
+If you are in the BVI it is possible that you may have to come back to Tortola.
 You will be reimbursed for lost sailing time due to a mechanical problem (detailed in the charter agreement) while in the BVI, and USVI but not if you are outside of that normal cruising area.
 If we have a major problem we hopefully can transfer you to one of our other boats that are open.
-We have only had to cancel one charter in 12 years due to a mechanical melt down.
+In the rare circumstance that a repair renders a boat unusable, and we cannot provide a suitable substitute, we will cancel the remainder of the charter and provide a refund for those lost days.
+Through our experience of literally hundreds and hundreds of charters this has happened, but thankfully only once.

 What to bring with us

-Being charter people ourselves we recommend bringing the basic necessities like a beach towel each, rose tinted sunglasses so you can see water depth and bottom contours and details best.
-We have a good supply of fins, but ask you to bring your own snorkel and mask.
-Bringing your own gear ensures you will be more comfortable while exploring the underwater wonders of the Caribbean.
-Fishing gear, most airlines will allow you to check a fishing pole if its in a short cardboard tube without charging extra fees and a fishing permit is required for fishing from your bareboat charter if you are within a countries territorial waters.
-Electronic devices, with Wifi free in most restaurants and bars Seabbatical charters would like very much if you post your experiences to our Facebook page during your charter and send us an email now and then telling us how things are going.
-The boats have a local phone, but an unlocked phone or tablet is great to have if you are leaving the BVI.
-First Aid supplies, our boats have well stocked first aid kits but you will want to bring your own as well and maybe you can leave some of the basics behind for the next charters.
+Being charter people ourselves we recommend bringing the basic necessities like beach towels (do NOT use on-board towels), sunglasses so you can see water depth and bottom contours and details best (rose-tinted seem to work well), mask, snorkel (we supply 2 sets per cabin because they are difficult to pack), Bringing your own gear ensures you will be more comfortable while exploring the underwater wonders of the Caribbean.
+Fishing gear, most airlines will allow you to check a fishing pole if its in a short cardboard tube but a personal fishing permit is required for fishing from your bareboat charter if you are within a country's territorial waters (be sure to check the rules for each country you may visit).
+Electronic devices, with Wifi free in most restaurants and bars.
+Seabbatical would like very much if you post your experiences to our Facebook page during your charter and send us an email now and then telling us how things are going.
+Inexpensive flip-phones are available, but an unlocked phone or tablet is great to have if you are leaving the BVI.
+First Aid kits are on the boat but often guests will bring their their own and may leave some of the basics behind for the next charters.
 This makes sure that every charter has ample supplies of first aid supplies onboard.

 Sun screen, if you have ever reacted to sunscreen it might be because there is a lot of chemicals that your skin doesn't really like in their ingredients.
 Try to get the most natural protection you can and if all else fails try Hawaiian Tropic.
 I personally have seen very few people react to Hawaiian Tropic over my many years of chartering and living in the Caribbean.
 Bring spf 4, 15 and 30 and even some Zinc for your noses, re-apply after swimming.
 Word of advice on sunscreen... do not apply sunscreen to your face when you are going snorkeling, it will burn your eyes for hours and hours.
 Your face is in the water and not exposed to the sun when your looking at the coral and fish.
 Apply it when you are finished swimming and back on board your charter yacht.

 Local provisioning in the BVI, we like Tico for alcohol (best prices) and Bobby's Market for the basic's, Rite Way for a little more exotic food and Ample Hamper for the Speciality foods.
 But for convenience and location you cannot beat Manuel Reef Market.
-It is a mid-sized store including frozen meats (perfect start), beer, wine, and spirits.
-Best of all, it is closer to the dock than the taxi parking lot.
+It is a mid-sized store including frozen meats (perfect start for chartering), beer, wine, and spirits.
+Best of all, it is closer to the dock than the taxi that dropped you off in the parking lot.
 Given them a try - tell them Seabbatical sent you!

 Often guests will drop their luggage off at the boat and go for shopping and provisioning, then be back before noon for briefings.
-We ask that you let us know when you are "on island time" so we can expect you.
+We ask that you let us know when you are "on island time" so we can expect you and provide a cabin for luggage.

 Alternatively, you can pre-provision your bareboat with the basics while at home via the links provided and have the order delivered right to your yacht for usually no extra fee.
 You can also re-provision while your on your bareboat charter using a local wifi access to the above links and have it delivered to West End Sopers Hole, while you are topping up your water, fuel and ice.
 These little measures will reduce your time doing stuff you need to do, so you have more time to do the stuff you want to do...
 Have fun and happy chartering with Seabbatical Long Term Charters.